 The Sound & Light Show At Karnak

 The sound and light show takes place after the sun has set.
 It takes 90 minutes to walk through the beautifully lit temple at night and recounts the history of Thebes and the lives of the many pharaohs who built here in honour of Amun.
+You can see how much tickets for the light show are below.

 Other Things To Do In Luxor With Kids